 General Information About Research Grants and Funding

-- With a few exceptions for specific geographic regions, the Academy’s awards are non-directive, wholly responsive in mode
+- With a few exceptions for specific geographic regions, or one-ff schemes, the Academy’s awards are non-directive, wholly responsive in mode.

 - The Academy seeks to match its assessment procedures proportionately to the scale of funding being offered.
 For larger-scale awards, such as the Postdoctoral Fellowships, a two-stage assessment procedure is used.